 Being human, customers aren’t always rational and do make emotional decisions.
 Behavioral economics has done an excellent job by teaching us that our classic economic model of a customer as a rational, profit-maximizing creature is not entirely accurate except in the case of B2B where decisions are relatively more logical than in B2C.

-A customer’s intent can’t be simply deduced or inferred from their behavior.
+A customer’s intent can’t be deduced or inferred from their behavior.
 Think when a company’s customers are disgruntled with their products but put up with it as a necessary evil due to lack of alternates.

 The complete picture: the customer loyalty equation